Bathhouses and sauna complexes in Moscow - 14 places with prices, addresses and reviews

 Reviews of Usachevsky Baths:

 1. I’ve been going there for a long time.
-It’s a bathhouse through and through—no frills.
+It’s a bathhouse—no frills.
 They keep the steam going, and the staff doesn’t get in the way.

 2. Prices have gone up a bit over the last year.
 For 400 rubles, I expected the changing room to be in slightly better condition.

-3. It’s a good option for the neighborhood.
+3. It’s a good option for the area.
 But if you’re traveling all the way across town just for this—there are probably more interesting places.

 Павелецкие Бани в Москве — общественная баня и хамам